 Do more turbines mean more grids?

 We are already successfully responding to the fluctuating demand for electricity with constant control of power grid management.
-For the new generation landscape around renewable energies, however, an increasingly "intelligent" power grid is needed to coordinate generation and consumption accordingly.
+For the new generation landscape around renewable energies, however, an increasingly "intelligent" power grid is needed to coordinate generation and consumption according to demand.
 The basic principle is still to optimise existing grids and only expand them after optimisation (the so-called "NOVA" principle).
 What is new, however, are so-called "smart grids", which ensure communication between all energy producers, all energy stores and all energy consumers.
 The transmission grid operators are confidently accepting the challenge posed by increased feed-in from wind and sun.
 In order to reduce the costs for feed-in management and redispatch, the grid expansion projects defined in 2009 by the Power Grid Expansion Act (EnLAG) and the grid development plan must be further implemented.
-In 2016, for example, the transmission grid operator 50 Hertz initiated the commissioning of the first system of the southwest coupling line ("Thüringer Strombrücke"), thus making a clear contribution to a significant reduction in redispatch costs the following year.
-At the end of 2020, however, only 55 per cent of the EnLAG projects were realised.
+In 2016, for example, the transmission grid operator 50Hertz initiated the commissioning of the first system of the southwest coupling line ("Thüringer Strombrücke"), thus making a clear contribution to a significant reduction in redispatch costs in 2016.
+At the end of 2017, however, only 55 percent of the EnLAG projects were realised in this grid area alone.
 More should follow.
 In addition, innovative grid systems and technologies help the user to shift the load in the grid and optimise consumption.
-Whether the use of high-temperature conductor cables, the interaction of smart market and smart grid, the modern measurement of current weather data, the utilisation of available storage capacities or the flexibilisation of consumers - modern grid operation offers many possibilities.56 The wind energy industry, on the other hand, is working on balancing the production of wind power in order to minimise the challenges for grid operation.
+Whether the use of high-temperature conductor cables, the interaction of smart market and smart grid, the modern measurement of current weather data, the utilisation of available storage capacities or the flexibilisation of consumers - modern grid operation offers many possibilities.47 The wind energy industry, on the other hand, is working on balancing the production of wind power in order to minimise the challenges for grid operation.
 Technological development is also helping to increase the stability of wind power utilisation and reduce grid requirements.
-In the future, more and more electrical appliances and electricity producers will be networked in smart grids.
-In the industry, the production of green hydrogen will help to transform and decarbonize production processes.
-It relieves the grids, since it can be stored and transported along the already existing gas-infrastructure.
-On the other hand, the production of hydrogen needs a lot of electricity which makes the expansion of wind energy and other renewables even more urgent.
-It is not yet sure whether Germany will be able to satisfy the increasing demand for green hydrogen in the future through its own national production capacities or the import of hydrogen from abroad.
-As of today, the German government aims to increase the installed production-capacities for hydrogen and the infrastructure around it through their national Hydrogen strategy up until 2030.57 10.
+In the future, more and more electrical appliances and electricity producers will be networked in smart grids, from wind farms to washing machines.
+Connected via the fibre optic network, large electricity consumers can be switched on when there is a lot of wind.
+Electric cars at the charging station can also return electricity to the grid when it is scarce and expensive.
 Why do we need offshore wind energy?